komiamiko/doodads/README.md

 The project is currently in early development, and no expert mathematicians have reviewed it to make sure all the math is correct.

+Contributing
+---

+Anyone is welcome to help out and make this library better!
+Especially programmers who can build more things and expert mathematicians who can check if the implementations match the theory.

+The easiest way to contribute, which doesn't need that much programming experience or mathematical background, is to come up with more test cases to the unit tests.
+Basically a test case is a situation that you expect to happen, and the test script sees if that is actually what happens.
+The library could always use more scrutinous testing.
+Who knows, maybe yours will be the one that catches a bug.

 Ordinals?
 Transfinite?
 ---
 We should begin our journey at the concept of transfinite numbers.
 In short, they are not quite finite, and not quite infinite.